Best place to find information and services that your council provides...

 RADAR (now part of Disability Rights UK) is a network of disability organisations and individuals, playing a key role at the centre of the disability movement.
 The National Key Scheme (NKS) offers independent access for disabled people to around 7,000 locked public toilets around the country.
 RADAR makes no profit in supplying keys but needs to make a small charge to cover the costs of supply.

-If you have a disability that makes travelling by train difficult you might qualify for the Disabiled Persons Railcard.
+If you have a disability that makes travelling by train difficult, you might qualify for the Disabled Persons Railcard.
 The Railcard allows you (and one adult travelling with you) to get 1/3 off most rail fares throughout Great Britain.

 A one-year card is £18, while a three-year Railcard is also available for £48.
-For more information visit the website
+Visit the website for more information and to download an application form.

 They also provide an online Kidz Zone, where young people are invited to become an ambassador.
 It includes information for young people regarding: education, social life, careers, the law and local events.
 Young people are also encouraged to shares their views and experiences on their own blog.